coder/coder/docs/templates.md

 Coder admins manage *templates* to define the infrastructure behind workspaces.
 A Coder deployment can have multiple templates for different workloads, such as "frontend development," "windows development," etc.

+Templates are shared and updates can be rolled out, or users can manually update their workspaces.

 ## Managing templates

 Coder provides production-ready template [examples](../examples/), but they can be modified with Terraform.